 (b) an agreement that provides otherwise.

-36. Modifications to Australian Consumer Law (WA)
+36. Competition and Consumer Act 2010 (Cwlth) Sch.
+2 modified

 (1) This section makes the modifications to the text of Schedule 2 to the Competition and Consumer Act 2010 (Commonwealth), as in force on the commencement of section 19, that, together with the regulations referred to in section 19(1)(b), result in the text that section 19(2) applies as the Australian Consumer Law (WA).